Graduate applicants: Dr. Eigsti will not be interviewing applicants for the 2023-24 academic year. Best of luck!

 Students interested in Autism, Clinical Psychology and Cognitive Neuroscience:

 Looking for research experience?
-We periodically have openings in the Developmental Cognitive Neuroscience Laboratory for UCONN undergrads with an interest in language acquisition, brain development, and autism.
+The Connecticut ASD and Language Lab (CALL) has periodic openings for UCONN undergrads with an interest in language acquisition, brain development, and autism.
 Undergraduates typically register for PSYC 3889 and stay in the lab for one academic year.
 They participate in weekly journal club discussions (run jointly with Prof. Deb Fein) and lab meetings, on Wednesdays 1:30-3:30.

 - Your name, email address, major (if you have one), and class year

 - Why are you interested in getting research experience?
 What specific research topics (however vague) are you especially excited by?

 - What relevant courses have you taken?
 Any coursework in linguistics or language acquisition?